turingschool/curriculum/source/projects/monsterporium/extract_notification_service.markdown

 end
 ```

-In order to get it to pass, you'll need to add some require statements to
+In order to get it to pass, you'll need to create a `lib/notifications/email.rb` file, and add some require statements to `lib/notifications.rb`:
-`lib/notifications.rb`:

 ```ruby
 require 'pony'
 require 'notifications/email'
 ```

-The `ship` method in `Email` looks like this:
+Most of these tests are trivial to get passing.
+The `ship` method is the one that delegates to `Pony`.
+It looks like this:

 ```ruby
 def ship